 If all the members of the working group are included in the original application, then no. Compensation paid to persons outside the working group is subject to withholding taxes and social security payments.
 The contact person for the working group should keep payment receipts for all payments made to members of the working group for auditing purposes, but they do not have to be included in the clarification.

-What do I do if I have not used the entire amount of the grant?
+What do I do if I have not used the grant in part or in full?

 Any part of a grant that is not used must be returned to the account of the Arts Promotion Centre Finland.
-However, if the amount is less than 100 euros, it does not have to be returned.
+Instructions for doing so are included with the decision.
+Amounts of less than 100 euros do not need to be returned.